 ♦ Step 3: Brainstorming

 I explained to Alexi, "It’s true that in order to make a decision that you both find acceptable, sometimes neither of you will get everything you want.
 But really, by putting the needs of your relationship first, you are both winning."
 Are you treating a client, like Alexi, who equates compromise with losing?

 ♦ Step 5: Follow-Up

 Would this problem solving technique be beneficial for a couple you are treating through conjoint therapy?

-On this track, we have discussed the "Address with Respect" problem solving technique I use with couples in conjoint therapy.
+In this section, we have discussed the "Address with Respect" problem solving technique I use with couples in conjoint therapy.
 The five steps in this technique are discussion, agenda setting, brainstorming, agreement and compromise, and follow-up.

-On the next track we will discuss dealing with core impasses in couples therapy by using the vulnerability cycle model.
+In the next section, we will discuss dealing with core impasses in couple's therapy by using the vulnerability cycle model.
 We will specifically discuss core impasses, the vulnerability cycle, survival positions, and diagramming the vulnerability cycle.